-Ms. Orozco possesses more than 10 years of administrative experience in small business environments.
-She possesses certificates in automated office procedures as well as medical office procedures.
-Duties include working with software programs, word processing, and marketing assisting.
-Ms. Orozco is bilingual and speaks English and Spanish.
+Mr. Patlan possesses more than 5 years of digital marketing experience in small business environments.
+He possesses certificates in automated office procedures.
+Duties include working with software programs, word processing, and digital marketing.
+Mr. Patlan is bilingual and speaks English and Spanish.